kuhchung/kuhchung.github.io/pages/hunters-notes/Agnaktor.md

 ## Sonic bombing
 Sonic the end of his dig, like Diablos.
 Note: the timing is actually pretty tight.
 Don't be surprised if you miss a few times when you first try it.

-You can only sonic the lava shark leaping on his very final dive.
-It's always an odd number as far as I know.
-When unraged, if he does 3 lava shark leaps, immediately bomb the end of the 3rd one.
-You are going to look so badass.
+If he starts shark leaping, sonic after the end of the 3rd leap.

 If he does one leap, then stops and decides to surf, he will follow up with another leap.
-Sonic bomb him there.
+Sonic bomb him at the end of that.

 Like all monsters, you cannot sonic him when raged.